A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

 \subsection{Determination of the EEMD Parameters}

 In order to perform the EEMD, the input signal is corrupted with an artificial white Gaussian noise with amplitude $N_a \, \sigma$, where $\sigma$ is the standard deviation of signal computed over a time interval in which the trend is constant, thus being representative of the background noise.
-The parameters $N_a$ and $N_e$ have to be determined based on the characteristics of the signals and on the purpose of the data analysis technique, which is denoising in the present case \cite{zhang2010performance}.
+The parameters $N_a$ and $N_e$ have to be determined based on the characteristics of the signals.

 The number of modes retrieved via the EEMD method is typically higher than what would be obtained via the standard EMD.
 This is because the addition of artificial white noise introduces more scales in the input, which are distributed among the various IMFs and may not be eliminated completely through the ensemble averaging.
-As such, it is logical to expect that if $N_a$ is higher, also the number of modes tends to be higher.
-Some redundant modes could also be generated \cite{zhang2010performance}.
-Furthermore, due to the features of the signal, which is characterised by sharp variations, and to the implementation of the EMD algorithm (in particular the stopping criterion both for the inner sifting cycle and for the outer while cycle), each single EMD does not return the same number of modes.
+As such, it is expected that if $N_a$ is higher, also the number of modes tends to be higher, and some redundant modes can also be generated \cite{zhang2010performance}.
+Furthermore, due to the features of the signal, which is characterised by sharp variations, and to the implementation of the EMD algorithm (in particular the stopping criterion both for the inner sifting cycle and for the outer while cycle), each pure EMD does not return the same number of modes.
 For example, the number of IMFs obtained by performing an EEMD over 1000 realizations for different values of $N_a$ are shown in Figure \ref{fig:histograms_IMFs_EEMD_NaXX_Ne1000_SynthMixed}.

-In order to perform the ensemble average of each mode, it is essential that the decompositions of all perturbed signals return the same number of modes.
+In order to perform the ensemble average of the modes, it is essential that the decompositions of all perturbed signals return the same number of modes.
 Unfortunately, this cannot be imposed a priori.
 Therefore, a large number of EMDs is performed and the ensemble averaged modes are computed on the subset of the EMDs that return the most frequent number of modes, discarding the others.
-As anticipated before, Figure \ref{fig:histograms_IMFs_EEMD_NaXX_Ne1000_SynthMixed} shows that the number of modes grows when increasing the amplitude of the artificial noise.
+Figure \ref{fig:histograms_IMFs_EEMD_NaXX_Ne1000_SynthMixed} shows that the number of modes grows when increasing the amplitude of the artificial noise.